 You could add a hit of Amaretto and some toasted, chopped almonds.
 Or some Frangelico and some toasted, chopped hazelnuts.
 Easy and good."

 RG I have a Fresh Orange Cranberry Sauce recipe that's pretty good too.

 Chef Bilderback - "Make sure you've got someone ELSE lined up to do the dishes!
 Also, do NOT put a bunch of stuff down your disposal!
 Plumbers make a killing on Thanksgiving!

 Start a compost pile instead and save our planet.
-They may just look like carrot peels, but with all the other stuff, it adds up, and your poor pipes wont hack it."
+They may look like carrot peels, but with all the other stuff your poor pipes won't hack it."

 Happy Thanksgiving Everyone